chatwoot/docs/docs/self-hosted/configuration/features/integrations/facebook-channel-setup.md

 pages_show_list
 pages_manage_metadata
 ```

-### NOTE
-If your facebook app's version is more than 7.0 then you will need extra permission according to facebook's updated policy.
+> **Note**: If your facebook app's version is more than 7.0 then you will need extra permission according to facebook's updated policy.
 Make sure you get permission for.
 ```
 pages_read_engagement
 ```
 Make sure your facebook app subscription version is 12.0, we have updated the FB subscription with the latest version, so change the permission subscription version uder the facebook app webhooks option.

 ### Developing or Testing Facebook Integration in your machine